Arnold Jacob Wolf: Biography

 Wolf received an associate degree from the University of Chicago, a BA in philosophy from the University of Cincinnati.
 His rabbinical studies were at Hebrew Union College in Cincinnati and he was ordained in 1948.
 While at HUC, he served as secretary to Abraham Joshua Heschel.

 He served a stint as an assistant to his uncle, Rabbi Felix A. Levy, at Temple Emanuel in Chicago, then he served as a Navy chaplain in Japan during the Korean War.
 A near crash in a seaplane that landed safely in the water was a life-altering experience.

 Congregation Solel

 In 1957 he helped launch Congregation Solel in Highland Park, Illinois, where he remained until 1972.

 Rabbi Wolf marched in Selma, Ala., for civil rights and he traveled to Washington together with his temple members to protest the Vietnam War.
 In 1967, FBI agents attended and recorded one of his anti-war sermons.

-Congregation Solel established an annual Holocaust remembrance weekends starting in the 1960s, making it one of the first synagogues in the United States to initiate the practice.
+Congregation Solel established an annual Holocaust remembrance weekend starting in the 1960s, making it one of the first synagogues in the United States to initiate the practice.

 He was known for bringing speakers as diverse and contemporary as Rev. Martin Luther King Jr. and defendants in the Chicago Seven conspiracy trial.

 He allowed his congregation to write its own prayer book and make decisions previously reserved for the rabbi.
 He endorsed the establishment of a membership cap at 400, which the congregation adopted, and banned bar mitzvahs.